marekjalovec/steampipe-plugin-make/docs/tables/make_data_store.md

 - Provide a numeric `team_id` to query Data Stores for a specific Team.
 This can be either set directly in a `where` clause, or specified as part of `join` with another table.

 ### Caveat
-- Be careful when requesting all columns (`*`) or the `datastructure_id` column without using an `id` in the query.
+- Be careful when requesting all columns (`*`) or the `data_structure_id` column without using an `id` in the query.
 To load this data, Steampipe will have to make one extra API request per Data Store returned.

 ## Examples